aatayde/100DaysOfCode/files/Day079/README.md

     ping 192.168.0.1

-man ping is the manuel for ping command. -c is the option for count. ping + ip address + -c 1 only pings the ip address once.
+man ping is the manuel for ping command. -c is the option for count. ping + ip address + count + 1 only pings the ip address once.

     ping 192.168.0.1 -c 1

-the grep command returns lines tha tmatch patterns. returning the first line with the ip address, in thise case "64 bytes is the first phrase in the line".
+the grep command returns lines that match patterns. returning the first line with the ip address, in thise case "64 bytes is the first phrase in the line".

     ping 192.168.0.1 -c 1 | grep "64 bytes"